Who's Who in Musicals: Hart-Hutton

 b.
 June 30, 1825 (Houdain, France) - d.
 Nov, 4, 1892 (Paris)

-This church organist and classical composer used the name "Herve" for his stage compositions.
-He eventually turned out 60 comic light opera scores, but never quite escaped the shadow of his celebrated contemporary, Jacques Offenbach.
-Rarely performed today, Herv''s operettas included L'Oeil Creve (1867), Chilperic (1868), Le Petit Faust (1869) and La Cosaque (1884).
+This church organist and classical composer used the name "Herve" for his stage compositions and performances.
+He eventually turned out 60 comic light opera scores, but never matched the popularity of his celebrated contemporary, Jacques Offenbach.
+Rarely performed today, Herve's operettas included L'Oeil Creve (1867), Chilperic (1868), Le Petit Faust (1869) and La Cosaque (1884).

 (b.
 Judith Tuvim)